nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. The system should be able to run in 32-bit and 64-bit systems.
+6. The system should be intuitive.
+7. The system should be stable.
+8. The system should respond within 1 seconds.

 ## Appendix D : Glossary